KennyVilella/soil_dynamics_cpp/test/unit_tests/README.md

 | RE-CUT-49 | Second layer | &check; | &check;   | &check; | First layer  | &check; | &check; | &cross;      |
 | RE-CUT-50 | Second layer | &check; | &check;   | &check; | First layer  | &check; | &cross; | First layer  |

+In this table,
+- `Soil` indicates whether soil is present on the corresponding layer.
+- `Until top` indicates whether the soil fully fill the gap between the two layers.
+- `Stable` indicates whether the corresponding soil layer is unstable considering the configuration.
+- `Avalanche` indicates where the soil should avalanche.

 In addition to these basic unit tests, a few extra edge cases are checked.

 | Test name | Description of the unit test                                               |